joshnuss/vertex/README.md

 # Analytics

-A small server for storing multi-tenant metrics in [ClickHouse](https://clickhouse.com/).
+A server for storing multi-tenant metrics in [ClickHouse](https://clickhouse.com/).

 ## Motivation